Lehrter-Lab/CGEM/renamelatlon.md

-# Renaming Lat/Lon for existing EFDC outputs
+# Replacing Lat/Lon values for existing EFDC output

 ## Get my NetCDF with non-'-9999's
 I have a file that started with modified lat/lon: